 Currys Law: how everything that can go wrong, will go wrong (& why Amazon will rule the world)

 This is a boring blog.
-You can jump a few paragraphs down to the punchline if you like (and the update).
+You can jump a few paragraphs down to the punchline if you like (and the latest update, from October 2021).
 It's about the remarkable, indeed baffling, inefficiency of some big organisations, in this case Currys PC World.
 As a customer or passenger I can't help but notice how systems are organised - so this piece is about how even the most basic things can be got wrong and how they could be put right.

 It's about very trivial problems by comparison with pandemics, disease and unemployment.
 But I suspect we all sometimes find that very trivial things take up a ridiculous amount of time and even emotional energy, crowding out the more important things we would rather have to think about.
 So this - a story about my failure to buy a cooker, and the larger failure of parts of British business to run themselves well - is in part personal therapy to get it off my chest.